SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 ![](alphadecay.png)

-During alpha decay, a massive nucleaus spits out a part of itself
+During alpha decay, a massive nucleolus spits out a Helium-resulting part of itself to get rid of 2 protons and 2 neutrons.
+So, formally...

 ![](alphadecaybetter.png)